OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/server.md

 })
 ```

-The `ServeWebTransport` method upgrades the HTTP/3 connection to WebTransport, accepts the session stream, and routes the setup request to the configured `SetupHandler`.
+The `(moqt.Server).ServeWebTransport` method upgrades the HTTP/3 connection to WebTransport, accepts the session stream, and routes the setup request to the configured `(moqt.Server).SetupHandler`.

 ## Run the Server